sanukag/ai-maintenance-assistant/docs/web-interface.md

 transport layer: FastAPI remains responsible for validation, ingestion, retrieval, answer generation and stable error codes.

+Conversation history uses the same proxy.
+The browser holds only the currently displayed transcript; durable messages live in the local SQLite data volume rather than `localStorage`.

 ## Local development

 Start the API in one terminal: